lraycheva/core/docs/capabilities/04_windows/03_layouts/02_layouts-api/layouts-api.md

 ## Checking the Global Layouts State

-To check whether the [Main app](../../../../developers/core-concepts/web-platform/overview/index.html) has loaded and initialized the Global Layouts Plugin that enables [**Glue42 Core+**](https://glue42.com/core-plus/) to save and restore Layouts of type `"Global"`, use the [`getGlobalTypeState()`](../../../../reference/core/latest/layouts/index.html#API-getGlobalTypeState) method.
+To check whether the [Main app](../../../../developers/core-concepts/web-platform/overview/index.html) has loaded and initialized the Global Layouts library that enables [**Glue42 Core+**](https://glue42.com/core-plus/) to save and restore Layouts of type `"Global"`, use the [`getGlobalTypeState()`](../../../../reference/core/latest/layouts/index.html#API-getGlobalTypeState) method.
 It returns an object with an `activated` property holding a Boolean value:

 ```javascript
 const state = await glue.layouts.getGlobalTypeState();